BishopWeyland/BishopWeyland/README.md

 # Hi, my name is Håkon Willand.
-I am currently studying front-end development at Noroff.
-I just finished my first year out of two.<br><br>I am 29 years old and I have been working in kindergarten for the past 9 years.
-In my spare time I like to paint.
+I just finished my two year course of front-end development at Noroff.
+For the last decade i have been working in kindergarten and now I am looking for something else.

 ## Socials: